rleuneRT/dev_process/projorg_repos.md

     - org_finance
     - org_legal
     - org_hr
-    - org_quality (all Q&A related issues, automation code, performance testing, portal testing and automated tests)
+    - org_quality (all QA related issues, automation code, performance testing, portal testing and automated tests)
 - Milestones
   - Defines a deadline (date) for the project, there can be multiple, but tasks or stories can only belong to one
   - Freely chosen per project